Charles Le Brun: Early life and training

 Another project Le Brun worked on was Hôtel Lambert.
 The ceiling in the gallery of Hercules was painted by him.
 Le Brun started work on the project in 1650, shortly after his return from Italy.
 The decoration continued intermittently over twelve years or so, as it was interrupted by the renovation of Vaux le Vicomte.

-In 1660 they established the Gobelins, which at first was a great school for the manufacture, not of tapestries only, but of every class of furniture required in the royal palaces.
-Commanding the industrial arts through the Gobelins—of which he was director—and the whole artistic world through the Academy—in which he successively held every post—Le Brun imprinted his own character on all that was produced in France during his lifetime.
+In 1660 they established the Gobelins manufactory, which at first was a great school for the manufacture, not of tapestries only, but of every class of furniture required in the royal palaces.
+Commanding the industrial arts through the Gobelins—of which he was director—and the whole artistic world through the academy—in which he successively held every post—Le Brun imprinted his own character on all that was produced in France during his lifetime.
 He was the originator of Louis XIV Style and gave a direction to the national tendencies which endured centuries after his death.
 The artistic output of artists and students from the Gobelins would also exert a strong influence on art elsewhere in Europe.

 Success years

-The nature of his emphatic and pompous talent was in harmony with the taste of the king, who, full of admiration for the paintings by Le Brun for his triumphal entry into Paris (1660) and his decorations at the Château Vaux le Vicomte (1661), commissioned him to execute a series of subjects from the history of Alexander.
+The nature of his emphatic and pompous talent was in harmony with the taste of the King, who, full of admiration for the paintings by Le Brun for his triumphal entry into Paris (1660) and his decorations at the Château Vaux le Vicomte (1661), commissioned him to execute a series of subjects from the history of Alexander.
 The first of these, "Alexander and the Family of Darius," so delighted Louis XIV that he at once ennobled Le Brun (December, 1662), who was also created Premier Peintre du Roi (First Painter of the King) with a pension of 12,000 livres, the same amount as he had yearly received in the service of the magnificent Fouquet.
-The King had declared him "the greatest French artist of all time".
+The king had declared him "the greatest French artist of all time".
 "The Family of Darius," also known as "The Queens of Persia at the Feet of Alexander," was later cut down slightly in size by Le Brun, and retouched to disguise the alteration, presumably to make the painting similar in size to a painting by Paolo Veronese that Louis XIV had acquired.

 From this date all that was done in the royal palaces was directed by Le Brun.
 Designs had to be approved by the king before they could be rendered into paintings or sculptures.
 In 1663, he became director of the Académie royale de peinture et de sculpture, where he laid the basis of academicism and became the all-powerful, peerless master of 17th-century French art.
 It was during this period that he dedicated a series of works to the history of Alexander The Great (The Battles of Alexander The Great), and he did not miss the opportunity to make a stronger connection between the magnificence of Alexander and that of the great King.
 While he was working on The Battles, Le Brun's style became much more personal as he moved away from the ancient masters that influenced him.